rdpopov/nvim-sak/README.md

    Works with the same assumptions as VsmInteractiveReplace - visually selected place and pattern in /.
 It is the inverse (kind of) of NvimSakAccumulate.
-   For every occurrence of pattern in the visual selection it a line from the + register.
+   For every occurrence of pattern in the visual selection it a line from the '+' register.
 If the lines end, it goes through them again until all matches are exhausted.
-With one line in the + register it's just replace paste, with more it can be quite useful.
+With one line in the '+' register it's just replace paste, with more it can be quite useful.
 Ex: take all the patterns from a selection edit them on the side, then return them to their places.

    It collects every occurrence of the pattern in the '+' register.

  - <Plug>NvimSakRotate

    Works with the same assumptions as VsmInteractiveReplace - visually selected place and pattern in /.
 Rotates the order of each pattern in a visual selection.
-   Ex: (this, other,else) -> (else, this,other), or just general chaos
+   Ex: (this, other,else) -> (else, this,other), or just general chaos.

 - Tbd

-  There are some other useful ones, that I haven't had the time to implement or haven't thought of
+  There are some other useful ones, that I haven't had the time to implement or haven't thought of .

 ## Demo
 ![](.demo.gif)